frederic-perez/AmE-dictionary/data/dictionary.md

 __burlap__ _n_ :five::hammer: _A burlap bag._
 __burly__ _adj_ :seven: Strongly and heavily built. _A burly man._
 __Burmese__ _adj, n_
+__burn pit__ _n_ (US, military) An area of a United States military base in which waste is disposed of by burning.
+An open-air pit where waste is burned.
+Long-term exposure to its smoke is associated with health problems. _Doctors turn to AI and wearable monitors to measure the effects of burn pits on veterans’ health._
 __burn-in__ _n_ _A burn-in procedure of 24 hours._
 __burner phone__ _n_ A prepaid cell phone that is not bound to a contract with a carrier and is usually intended to be disposed of after use.
 __burner__ _n_ (gas cooktop) :camera: